MIRROR: A Multi-Agent Framework with Iterative Adaptive Revision and Hierarchical Retrieval for Optimization Modeling in Operations Research: Experiments

-{ } \paragraph{Overall Performance} MIRROR achieves the highest rank among all fully evaluated methods in Table~\ref{tab:results_compact}, setting a new state of the art among multi-agent approaches for end-to-end optimization modeling.
+\paragraph{Overall Performance} MIRROR achieves the highest rank among all fully evaluated methods in Table~\ref{tab:results_compact}, setting a new state of the art among multi-agent approaches for end-to-end optimization modeling.
 Notably, this performance is attained without any task-specific fine-tuning, relying solely on collaborative reasoning, hierarchical retrieval, and iterative adaptive revision.

-\paragraph{Advancement over Agent-based Baselines} Among existing agent-based methods, COE achieves the highest macro-average accuracy (68.20\%), outperforming OptiMUS(53.57\%) and ORMind (61.28\%).
-MIRROR surpasses all of them, exceeding COE on four out of five benchmarks and achieving improvements of +9.9\% on Mamo-ComplexLP and +5.6\% on ComplexOR.
-This consistent improvement demonstrates that the iterative adaptive revision mechanism and hierarchical retrieval-augmented generation mechanism in our framework capture complex constraints and non-standard problem structures more effectively than previous agent designs.
+\paragraph{Advancement over Agent-based Baselines} Among existing agent-based methods, OptiTree achieves the highest macro-average accuracy (69.58\%), outperforming OptiMUS (53.57\%), COE (68.20\%), and ORMind (61.28\%).
+MIRROR surpasses all of them, exceeding OptiTree on four out of five benchmarks and achieving improvements of +6.0\% on IndustryOR and +5.6\% on ComplexOR.
+This consistent improvement demonstrates that the IAR and HRAG mechanisms capture complex constraints and non-standard problem structures more effectively than previous agent designs.

-\paragraph{Superiority to Learning-based Models} MIRROR requires no task-specific training yet outperforms all learning-based baselines in terms of average performance: MiniOpt (14B), LLMOPT (14B), OptMATH (7B), ORLM (8B), and SIRL (32B).
+We recorded the time and token consumption of various agent-based methods, as well as MIRROR and its variants, on the IndustryOR and ComplexOR datasets.
+The results demonstrate that our method achieves superior performance with lower time and token consumption.
+Detailed results and analysis are provided in Appendix~\ref{token}. \paragraph{Superiority to Learning-based Models} MIRROR requires no task-specific training yet outperforms all learning-based baselines in terms of average performance: MiniOpt (14B), LLMOPT (14B), OptMATH (7B), ORLM (8B), and SIRL (32B).
 On the challenging Mamo-ComplexLP and IndustryOR benchmarks, it achieves 67.50\% and 57.00\% accuracy, respectively---surpassing the strongest prior model, SIRL (32B), by 6.40 and 9.00 percentage points.
 This shows that structured agent collaboration can excel at complex optimization modeling without large-scale supervised fine-tuning.